rsyncOSX/RsyncUI/README.md

 ## Hi there 👋

-Please be aware of the main repository is commited with the *latest development*.
-There might be some not yet known issues in code.
-Stable code might be downloaded from the latest release.

 RsyncUI is a GUI on the Apple macOS platform for the command line tool [rsync](https://github.com/WayneD/rsync).
 It is `rsync` which executes the synchronize data tasks.
 The GUI is *only* for organizing tasks, setting parameters to `rsync` and make it easier to use `rsync`.